usnistgov/dastardcommander/README.md

 ## Running
-From anywhere you should be able to run with `dcom` or `python -m dastardcommander`. dastard_commander will then need to connect to a running Dastard.
+From anywhere you should be able to run with `dcom` or `python -m dastardcommander`. dastardcommander will then need to connect to a running Dastard.
 Give its host name (or IP) and port number.
 (Defaults are localhost:5000).